 Two options for students interested in government finance are the Master of Governmental Administration degree or the Master of Public Affairs degree.
-Both degree programs offer multiple concentrations.
-Each program also requires bachelor's degrees and may take up to two years to complete.
+Both degree programs offer multiple concentrations, requiring bachelor's degrees and potentially taking up to two years to complete.

 The Master of Governmental Administration program focuses largely on public leadership, management and public services teachings.
 Students of the Master of Public Affairs program may explore the financial aspects of public affairs.
 Program graduates who are aspiring scholars might begin doctoral studies.

 - Government Finance Program Fields: Master of Government Administration; Master of Public Affairs in Public Financial Administration

 - Prerequisites: Bachelor's degree; GRE, LSAT, or GMAT scores